 Do you still believe that you were brainwashed by Don Van Vliet?
 You said that in an interview, that he went to the library reading books on how to brainwash people.

 Yes, I did.
-How long ago was the interview? (laughs) You’ve got to remember all the time what you ‘ve told for 50 years.
+How long ago was the interview? (laughs) You’ve got to remember all the time what you ‘ve said for 50 years.
 So, my reaction in answers, through memory loss, through me growing up as an adult, could be different.
 I know I said this thing in magazine interviews, right after we broke up, when we went out and we were doing Mallard.
 I bet there were a couple of things that I probably shouldn’t have said, that they were real and right.
 But, I don’t like the fact that I said those things in public.

 It was in a 1999 interview in University of Oregon Voice.